jorinvo/miniflux-todomvc/README.md

 - Make sure you have [node.js][node] installed.
 - Setup everything with `npm install`.
 - Use `npm start` for development.
 You can find the app at [localhost:3000][localhost].
-- To get a production version use 'npm run build'.
+- To get a production version use `npm run build`.
-- For testing use `npm test`
+- For testing use `npm test`.
-or to keep running the tests on file changes use `npm run watch-tests`.
+- To keep running the tests on file changes use `npm run watch-tests`.

 ## Contributing

 Let's help each other learning new things!

-Feel free to ask in the [issues][issues], if you have some question.
+Feel free to ask in the [issues][issues], if you have any question.

-If you can help me improve this example application open a [Pull Request][pr] or start a discussion in the [issues][issues].
+If you can help me improve this example application open a [pull request][pr] or start a discussion in the [issues][issues].